ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

                 *   Curve25519 (`PSA_ECC_FAMILY_MONTGOMERY`, 255 bits): draw a 32-byte string and process it as specified in :RFC-title:`7748#5`.
                 *   Curve448 (`PSA_ECC_FAMILY_MONTGOMERY`, 448 bits): draw a 56-byte string and process it as specified in :RFC:`7748#5`.

+        *   -   SPAKE2+ key pairs
+            -   :code:`PSA_KEY_TYPE_SPAKE2P_KEY_PAIR(ecc_family)` where ``ecc_family`` designates an elliptic curve family.

+                The SPAKE2+ key derivation process follows the recommendations for the registration process in :rfc-title:`9383`, and matches the specification of this process in :cite-title:`MATTER`.

+                The derivation of SPAKE2+ keys extracts :math:`\lceil{log_2(p)/8}\rceil+8` bytes from the PBKDF for each of :math:`w0s` and :math:`w1s`, where :math:`p` is the prime factor of the order of the elliptic curve group.
+                The following sizes are used for extracting :math:`w0s` and :math:`w1s`, depending on the elliptic curve:

+                *   P-256: 40 bytes
+                *   P-384: 56 bytes
+                *   P-521: 74 bytes
+                *   edwards25519: 40 bytes
+                *   edwards448: 64 bytes

+                The calculation of :math:`w0`, :math:`w1`, and :math:`L` then proceeds as described in :rfc:`9383`.

+                .. admonition:: Implementation note

+                    The values of :math:`w0` and :math:`w1` are required as part of the SPAKE2+ key pair.

+                    It is :scterm:`implementation defined` whether :math:`L` is computed during key derivation, and stored as part of the key pair; or only computed when required from the key pair.

         *   -   *Other key types*
             -   This includes `PSA_KEY_TYPE_RSA_KEY_PAIR`.